giardg/BH_Toolbox/README.md

 # PowerEquivalentModel

-The power-equivalent model is a numerical package used to create equivalent permeability curves for nonlinear and hysteretic materials in the harmonic domain from magnetic measurements.
+The Power-Equivalent model is a numerical package used to create equivalent permeability curves for nonlinear and hysteretic materials in the harmonic domain from magnetic measurements.

 ## Usage
 PEM_IO.m is the main script to run the Power-equivalent model.
 The input parameters are: